Analytical confidence intervals for the number of different objects in data streams

 which shows a good linear dependence in a log-log scale.
-As the linear coefficient is close to $2$, on the right -hand side, the scatterplot of $y/x^2$ vs.\ $x$ confirms this scale of dependence, and it suggests that the variability of the constant depends mainly on ${\pval}_\pm$, firstly on the choice of the sign, and then on the ${\pval}$ value.
+As the linear coefficient is close to $2$, on the right-hand side, the scatterplot of $y/x^2$ vs.\ $x$ confirms this scale of dependence, and it suggests that the variability of the constant depends mainly on ${\alpha}$, firstly on the choice of the sign ($\alpha_+$ or $\alpha_-$), and then on its value.

 A finer analysis shows that, when $F_0 \geq 500$, the maximum imprecision is less than $0.00683$ (with $r_0=4$, $c=1$, $p_-= 0.1$, $N_0 = 500$), becoming less than $6.7 \cdot 10^{-5}$ for $F_0 \geq 50000$ (again, $r_0=4$, $c=1$, $p_-= 0.1$ but $N_0 = 50000$).
 In other words, the uniform bounds given in \eqref{eq:apprGamma2} appear adequate in this context.